50 Things No Man Over 40 Should Own

-Unless your name is Donald Trump, Aaron Judge, or Justin Beiber, you have no reason to be wearing a baseball cap.
-If you need a hat, there are better options, like these 10 perfect hats for men this summer.
+Unless your name is Aaron Judge, you have no reason to be wearing a baseball cap.

-It’s fine to live with other people.
-They’re called your wife and kids.
+It's fine to live with other people.
+They're called your spouse and kids.

 Who exactly do we think we're impressing with our Spoon concert tee?